 Wesleyan Methodist Chapel, Greenfields, Shrewsbury

 The first Wesleyan Methodist chapel built in Greenfields was a "tin tabernacle" erected in 1890 by Mr. Harris, to serve the growing local population.
-The corrugated iron chapel was internally lined with wood & lit by gas.
-It was replaced by the present chapel; the stone laying ceremny took place on the 23rd April 1908. and the chapel opened on Thursday 15th October 1908 following two years of fund-raising.
+The corrugated iron chapel was internally lined with wood & lit by gas & was intended to hold 200 worshippers.
+It cost £350 including the site.
+Ite opening services were held on the 11th September 1890.
+It was replaced by the present chapel; the stone laying ceremony took place on the 23rd April 1908. and the chapel opened on Thursday 15th October 1908 following two years of fund-raising.
 This chapel is built in the gothic style, of brick with Grinshill stone dressings, and has a tower and spire.
 It was designed by Messrs F. Davies & Son, and built by Mr T. Pace of Shrewsbury, at a cost of £2200.
 It accommodated about 220 worshippers.
-The building is still in use by the Methodist Church in 2018.
+The building is still in use by the Methodist Church in 2020.

 Grid ref: SJ 493137